 Bollinger Bands - Fibonacci Ratios Analysis & Signals

-The Bollinger Fib ratios is a volatility based trading indicators but it doesn't use the standard deviations to calculate the width of the bands instead it uses a smoothed ATR that is multiplied with Fibonacci ratios of 1.618, 2.618, & 4.236.
+The Bollinger Fib ratios is a volatility based trading indicators but it doesn't use the standard deviation method to calculate width of the channels instead it uses a smoothed ATR that is multiplied with Fibonacci ratios of 1.618, 2.618, & 4.236.

 The smoothed lines that are multiplied with Fib ratios are then added or subtracted from the MA.